-The institutions administering Belize's maritime areas include the Minister of Foreign Affairs, the Belize Fisheries Department, the Belize High Seas Fisheries Unit, the Belize Port Authority, the Coast Guard, the Coastal Zone Management Authority and Institute, the Department of the Environment and the International Merchant Marine Registry of Belize (IMMARBE).
+The institutions administering maritime areas of Belize include the Minister of Foreign Affairs, the Fisheries Department, the Belize High Seas Fisheries Unit, the Belize Port Authority, the Coast Guard, the Coastal Zone Management Authority and Institute, the Department of the Environment and the International Merchant Marine Registry of Belize (IMMARBE).

-The Minister of Foreign Affairs is responsible for administering the MAA and in so doing may, inter alia, designate, or revoke the designation of any area, as internal waters (sec.
-11 (3)); or through Regulations, suspend for such period as is specified in the Regulation, the right of innocent passage through the territorial sea, or through any part of the territorial sea identified in the Regulation, if she or he is satisfied that it is essential to do so for the protection of the security of Belize, including for weapons exercises (art.
+The Minister of Foreign Affairs is responsible for administering the MAA and in so doing may, inter alia, designate or revoke the designation any area internal waters (sec.
+11 (3)); or through Regulations, suspend for such period as is specified in the Regulation, the right of innocent passage through the territorial sea, or through any part of the territorial sea identified in the Regulation, if he or she is satisfied that it is essential to do so for the protection of the security of Belize, including for weapons exercises (art.
 12 (4)).
 Finally, the Minister of Foreign Affairs may extend to the maritime area of Belize, or any part thereof, the application of any enactment, subject to the limitations (if any); and modifications (if any) to facilitate the application or enforcement of the enactment, as may be prescribed in the regulations, and the enactment shall apply accordingly (sec.
 23 (1)); or make Regulations to govern the activities allowed in the territorial seas and the EEZ (sec.
 24).

-The Belize Fisheries Department was established in 1987 through the Fisheries Act and is responsible for conservation and sustainable use of fishery resources, registration and licenses, fisheries research, education, liaising with fishing cooperatives, management of marine reserves, fisheries law enforcement, fisheries export and research permits within Belize's territorial sea and EEZ.
+The Fisheries Department was established in 1987 through the Fisheries Act and is responsible for conservation and sustainable use of fishery resources, registration and licenses, fisheries research, education, liaising with fishing cooperatives, management of marine reserves, fisheries law enforcement, fisheries export and research permits within territorial sea and EEZ of Belize.